 No, this was a man who, as far as I could tell, was at risk of walking into a wall if he didn’t manage to look up from his cell phone in time.
 No judgement whatsoever.
 This was a man traveling alone and was perfectly entitled to get absorbed in a screen.
 What I did judge was the fact that a stranger assumed that this man was my husband (and presumably the father of the two small children I was doing my best to wrangle) and he wasn’t helping me one bit.

 Shout out to the men who do share the responsibilities of traveling with kids and especially those fathers who take on a family vacation as a single parent.
 The image of a mom managing it all while dad stands back picking out what podcast he’s going to tune out with should not be the norm.

 I know each stage of motherhood will always hold its unique challenges, but I think we should all have grace on ourselves as we head into the final days of summer break.
 Instead of trying to schedule every remaining moment before school starts again, I hope we can all try to relax and vacate the expectations of moms taking care of everything for everyone.

 Summer break is a precious time to enjoy our children while they grow and learn to navigate personal responsibility.
 This includes the practice of slowing down and living in the moment.
 I hope we, especially single moms, can do our children the favor of setting a good example by avoiding the urge to plan and assist in everything for them, so that all family members can enjoy the vacation.

-Join Fort Worth Moms Neighbor Group Tarrant County Single Moms for community, resources, and support.
+Join Fort Worth Moms Community Group Tarrant County Single Moms for community, resources, and support.